dickinson0718/f23-classmaterial/syllabus.md

 be capped at 1% of the overall course grade.

 ## Course Policies

+### Pivot To Remote Instruction

+If we must switch to remote instruction, many of the course requirements and policies will have to be adapted.
+Details will be posted at the appropriate time on the course Blackboard site (which you will be required to check daily).
+If we have switch modes of instruction, I will change to a hybrid instruction model, where classes may be livestreamed, and all students will be required to attend class synchronously or in-person at the regularly scheduled times.
+Students must meet [GVSU’s minimum technology requirements](https://www.gvsu.edu/online/technology-requirements-for-onlinehybrid-courses-8.htm) for online/hybrid courses.

+### University Course Policies

 This course is subject to the GVSU policies listed at [http://www.gvsu.edu/coursepolicies/](http://www.gvsu.edu/coursepolicies/).